Transversals as generating sets in finitely generated groups: An application of shifting boxes: finding primitive elements

-Thus if $G$ is a group with $d(G)=n$ we have two possibilities: either $C_2^n$ is not a quotient of $G$ in which case all subgroups of $G$ having index less than $2^n+n$ contain primitive elements, or $G$ surjects to $C_2^n$ in which case there is a single subgroup of index less than $2^n+n$ which fails to contain a primitive element.
-The uniqueness in the second case comes about because a homomorphism from a rank $n$ group $G$ to an abelian group of exponent 2 must factor through $[G,G]G^2$.
-As $G/([G,G]G^2)\cong C_2^m$ for $m\leq n$, we see that when $n=m$ any exceptional subgroup must be equal to $[G,G]G^2$.

-In the case where $G$ is equal to the free group $F_n$, we remark that the number of subgroups of $F_n$ with index less than $2^n+n$ is vast: for instance by \cite[Corollary 2.1.2]{LubSeg} the number of subgroups of $F_n$ with index equal to $2^n$ is bounded below by $((2^n)!)^{n-1}$, yet only one of these subgroups fails to contain a primitive element by Theorem \ref{classify}.
-Even when $G$ is abelian, this number can be superexponential: in the case of the free abelian group $\mathbb Z^n$ we have a lower bound of $2^{n^2-n-1}$ for the number of subgroups of index $2^n$ by a straightforward argument in Proposition 1.5.1 of the same volume.
+We remark that the number of subgroups of $F_n$ with index less than $3 \cdot 2^{n-1}$ is vast: for instance by \cite[Corollary 2.1.2]{LubSeg} the number of subgroups of $F_n$ with index equal to $2^n$ is bounded below by $((2^n)!)^{n-1}$, yet only one of these subgroups fails to contain a primitive element by Theorem \ref{classify}.